Velocidex/velociraptor-web/content/docs/vql_reference/filesystem_accessors.md

 well.

 As a convenience, the ntfs accessor recognizes a drive letter and automatically maps it to the raw device.
-I.e. the following patths are equivalent `\\.\c:\Windows` and `C:\Windows`.
+I.e. the following paths are equivalent `\\.\c:\Windows` and `C:\Windows`.

 Listing the top level directory will display all physical drives and